-The sensitivity (GAIN) control pre-set is located at the top of the module and may be operated by a small screwdriver.
+The sensitivity (gain) control pre-set is located at the top of the module and may be operated by a small screwdriver.
 Rotate clockwise to increase sensitivity.
-Rotate the treble and bass controls to increase sensitivity.
-The centre position of each adjuster represents approximately flat response.
+Rotate the treble and bass controls to increases sensitivity.
+The centre position of each adjuster represents flat response.